Stefal/rtkbase/web_app/Readme.md

 RTKBaseView is a heavily modified fork of Emlid's ReachView for working with [RTKBase](https://github.com/Stefal/rtkbase).

-GPSView is a web-interface for RTKLIB hosted on u-blox M8T (and maybe other) receivers and non-Intel Edison SBCs.
+RTKBaseView is a web-interface for RTKLIB hosted on u-blox M8T/F9P (and maybe other) receivers and non-Intel Edison SBCs.

 ### Running/testing/debugging instructions

-At the moment GPSView has been tested on an Orange Pi Zero running Armbian 5.27.
-There is a lot of setup that is not documented yet.
+At the moment RTKBaseView has been tested on an Orange Pi Zero running Armbian Buster 5.4.28.
-GPSView works with Python 3
+RTKBaseView works with Python 3

-GPSView is started on device power up.

-To disable that, disable systemd service **reach-setup.service** with:  --> FixMe `systemctl disable reach-setup.service` --> FixMe

-You can launch GPSView by running `sudo ./server.py` from the app directory at `/home/reach`.
+You can launch RTKBaseView by running `sudo ./server.py` from the web_app directory.

-It depends on the RTKLIB repository in the same directory, so you can substitute it with another version, as long as the directory structure stays the same and default configuration files are present.

 ### Reporting bugs and requesting features